TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 44/Psalms 44.15.md

 ---

-All the day long is my dishonor before me, And the shame of my face hath covered me,
+All day long my dishonor is before me, and shame covers my face,